DiseaseOntology/HumanDiseaseOntology/CONTRIBUTING.md

 ## 1. Introduction

-The goal of this document is to make contributing to data in the Disease Ontology _easy_ :muscle:, for both beginners and experts.
+The goal of this document is to make contributing to data in the Human Disease Ontology (DO) _easy_ :muscle:, for both beginners and experts.
 All suggestions for improvement and requests for new data are welcome.
 The inclusion of supporting documentation (when available) and author ORCiD IDs for attribution, are also highly appreciated :pray:.

 If you have a request or suggestion regarding the display or functionality of disease-ontology.org, please [contact us](#4-contact-information) directly.